St. Joseph's Polish Catholic Church

-St. Joseph's Polish Catholic Church (Polish: Kośćiół Świętego Józefa) is a historic Roman Catholic church at 1010 Liberty Street in Camden, Camden County, New Jersey, United States.
+St. Joseph's Polish Catholic Church (Polish: Kościół Świętego Józefa) is a historic Roman Catholic church at 1010 Liberty Street in Camden, Camden County, New Jersey, United States.
 It is one of two churches in Camden named St. Joseph.
 The other is St. Joseph Pro-Cathedral.

 History

 The parish was started by a group of Polish immigrants in 1891 and incorporated the following year on October 24.
 The parish rented a building on Broadway to use as a church.
 Land was bought at Tenth and Liberty Streets and a combination church and school was completed in 1895.
 George I. Lovatt, Sr., a Philadelphia architect, designed the present church in the Baroque style.
 Construction was begun in 1913 and the church was dedicated in May 1914.
 The church building cost $100,000 to build.
 The interior was painted in 1923 for $15,000.
 The stained-glass windows were donated as memorials over the years.